The Center for Visual Music

 Other Resources: Moritz's papers and research library are at the Center for Visual Music in Los Angeles.
 Selected materials are available to qualified researchers by appointment.

-For more information on Oskar Fischinger: See CVM's Fischinger research pages and The Fischinger Archive
+For more information on Oskar Fischinger: See CVM's Fischinger research pages.
+Two Fischinger DVDs are available though Center for Visual Music's shop.

 Book release events were held for Optical Poetry: